coverclock/com-diag-hazer/DISPLAY.md

 only fix; and '?' for an error.

     HPP   39.794267897, -105.153420946 ±     0.5237m                       GNSS

+HPP shows the high precision position available from some Ublox devices, along with its estimated accuracy.
+This may differ (slightly) from the position reported via POS and ALT due to the conversion of units done to conform to the NMEA format.
+When available, the HPP data is expected to be more precise.

     HPA   1709.4855m MSL   1687.9856m WGS84 ±     0.8001m                  GNSS

-HPP and HPA show the high precision position and altitude available from some Ublox devices, along with their estimated accuracy.
-This may differ (slightly) from the position and altitude reported via POS and ALT due to the conversion of units done to conform to the NMEA format.
-When available, the HPP and HPA is expected to be more precise.
+HPA shows the high precision altitude available from some Ublox devices, along with its estimated accuracy.
+This may differ (slightly) from the altitude reported via ALT due to the conversion of units done to conform to the NMEA format.
+When available, the HPA data is expected to be more precise.

     NGS  39 47 39.36442(N) 105 09 12.31540(W)                              GNSS